USS Enterprise (NCC-1701-D): Concept

 Paramount Television Group and Star Trek creator Gene Roddenberry announced the development of a new Star Trek series in October 1986.
 Because the Enterprise had been "just as important to [the original Star Trek] as Kirk, Spock, and McCoy," the new ship was critical.

 Whereas Captain Kirk led a five-year mission, the new crew would be outfitted for a mission of at least 10 years.
 To sustain such a journey, the new vessel would be twice as long, eight times the volume, and include the crew's families.
 Roddenberry also wanted the ship to depict an improved quality of life for its crew: it would be brighter, less militaristic, and have sleeker and more refined interfaces than the original Enterprise.
 He wanted the Enterprise to convey a harmony between science and quality of life.

 The Enterprises registry was originally NCC-1701-7.
-The 7 became a G to be consistent with the new USS Enterprise, with registry NCC-1701-A, at the conclusion of Star Trek IV: The Voyage Home (1986).
+The last 7 became a G to be consistent with the designation for the new USS Enterprise, with registry NCC-1701-A, at the conclusion of Star Trek IV: The Voyage Home (1986).
 A February 1987 revision to the Next Generation writers' manual specified the show's Enterprise as the NCC-1701-D, carrying a crew of 907 and their families; by March, the crew complement was 1,012 and specified the show occurring 94 years after the original Star Trek.